-Energy4All is a family of 27 community co-ops; 8 solar PV sites, 14 wind sites, 4 hydro sites and 1 biomass site.
+Energy4All supports 30 community co-ops; 10 solar PV sites, 12 wind sites, 6 hydro sites, 1 biomass site and Energy Prospects.

 An exciting new initiative to generate renewable electricity from solar panels installed on M&S stores across the UK.
 Income from the electricity generated provides a return for investors and funds carbon-saving initiatives in the local community.
 This project is a first for any major UK retailer. www.mandsenergysociety.com